-A common thread in many of these plans is an increased awareness and focus on equitable outcomes.
-These plans recognize disparities in housing, health and economic opportunity, and seek to improve outcomes for marginalized communities.
-Diversity, equity and inclusion is a key initiative for City Council and a pillar in the city's strategic plan for 2022-2027.
+A common thread in many of these plans is an increased awareness and focus on improving outcomes for all residents.
+These plans recognize gaps in housing, health, and economic opportunity, and seek to create better conditions for communities that have historically faced greater challenges.
+Supporting multiple perspectives and ensuring broad access to services is a key initiative for City Council.